Addressing Rumors About Nyahallo

 While the situation was discussed publicly from multiple angles over time, my perspective was not consistently represented or included.
 Remaining silent in that context became difficult, especially as assumptions and conclusions were being formed without my input.

 I addressed it directly and made an effort to communicate openly and share my perspective in good faith.
 As the conversation continued, it became increasingly personal and included accusations that did not reflect my intentions or how I approach my work.
+At that point, I chose to step away from further direct engagement, as the conversation was no longer constructive.
+While I won’t engage in back-and-forth, I will correct misinformation when it directly affects my work or reputation.

 I stand by my work, my intentions, and the way I run my brand.
 I’ve always focused on building something personal, meaningful, and honest, and that hasn’t changed.